ewaldvveen/javascript30/README.md

 Lessons learned:
 - how to check on an event and push the results into an array
 - using the splice() method backwards to save only the last items in an array

+## 26 Jul 2018
+### 13 - Slide in on Scroll

+Lessons learned:
+- how to determine where you are on the page so you can react to that
+- using a debounce function to prevent events happing too often (causing performance issues)